Homemade Pumpkin Puree Recipe

 Pumpkin Puree served in a bowl.

-Many fall and winter require a can of pumpkin puree and although it is readily available, there is nothing like making it at home from scratch.
+Many fall and winter recipes require a can of pumpkin puree, and although it is readily available, there is nothing like making it at home from scratch.

-This recipe uses just one ingredient – PUMPKIN.
-You don’t have to go through the process of peeing and chopping the pumpkin, which saves a lot of time.
-Plus, this puree freezes well for a long time, so you can keep using it for the entire fall and winter.
+This recipe uses just one ingredient: pumpkin.
+You don’t have to go through the hassle of peeling and chopping the pumpkin, which saves a lot of time.
+Additionally, this puree freezes well for a long time, allowing you to use it throughout fall and winter.

-You can make homemade pumpkin puree by either roasting the pumpkin or boiling it.
+You can make homemade pumpkin puree by roasting or boiling the pumpkin.
 The roasting method is my favorite of the two.
-It is easier and the resulting puree is sweeter, richer, and thicker.
-But if you want to make pumpkin puree without an oven, then the boiling method is your way to go.
+It is easier, and the resulting puree is sweeter, richer, and thicker.
+However, if you prefer to make pumpkin puree without an oven, the boiling method is your best option.

 I am sharing both methods in the post below.
-Choose the one that suits you the best.
+Select the option that suits you best.

 How To Make Pumpkin Puree